Back

 The problem 1/4 times 5/8 is listed.
 1/4 is shown in green and 5/8 in blue.
 To the right of the problem, there’s an equal sign.
 Right of that, the problem is rewritten as 1 times 5 on the top of a fraction line in the numerator.
 Below that line, in the denominator, is written 4 times 8.
 To the right of this is another equal sign and 5/32 is written in red.

-When we multiply two fractions together we multiply straight across.
-We have the following:
+When you multiply two fractions together you multiply straight across.

 \(\displaystyle \frac{1}{4}\times\frac{5}{8}\)